Akshit7080/Super_store_sales/README.md

 **objective**
 To Contribute to the success of a business by utilizing data analysis<br>
-techniques,specifically Focusing on time series analysis, to provide valueable insight and accurate sales Forecasting.
+techniques,specifically Focusing on time series analysis,<br> to provide valueable insight and accurate sales Forecasting.

 **Description**